Probesys/lotemplate/README.md

 - another way to make image variables that would be compatible with Microsoft Word and maybe other formats (example : set the variable name in the 'alternative text' field)
 - key system for each institution for security
 - handle bulleted lists using table variables
+- use variable formatting instead of the one of the character before
+- handle iteration system through a list of dict of variables, generating duplicates pages with different values